Some people feel as though “the holidays” and “debt”

 hit to your wallet.

-Consider the following budgeting tips to help you avoid taking on new debt
+Budgeting tips to help you avoid taking on new debt:

 spend the most money on?
 Were you prone to making impulse or last-minute